Jingr33/MATLAB_snippets/README.md

-# Matlab_projects
+# MATLAB_snippets
-There are 3 Matlab mini projects.
+There are 3 diffrent MATLAB mini projects.